Crown accounts: Government's $7.5b surplus is the biggest since 2008 GFC

 Part of the reason for the $2b increase in the surplus is largely down to a revaluation of New Zealand's railway.

-A change in the way the government-owned rail assets were valued contributed to the surplus being $2.6 billion higher than expected.
+A change in the way the Government-owned rail assets were valued contributed to the surplus being $2.6 billion higher than expected.

 One-off changes to the way tax was calculated also contributed to the surplus.